Book Illustration: 25 Beautiful Examples

-John Lee is incredibly skilled at creating illustrations that look elaborate and real, yet also retain a certain romantic haze; this drawing is a perfect blend of both sides.
+John Lee is incredibly skilled at creating illustrations that look elaborate and real, yet also retain a certain romantic haze; this piece of art is a perfect blend of both sides.
 Every little detail, from the rough-looking pavement to the haphazardly plastered ice cream selections, looks absolutely authentic — but the picture is still cloaked in the glory of summertime sunset, producing a serious pang of nostalgia for those of us who chased ice cream trucks in our youth.

 13. The Forest, Violeta Lópiz and Valerio Vidali

-The magnificently vibrant illustrations of The Forest, jointly designed by Lópiz and Vidali, evoke a world in which people pale in comparison (literally) to plants.
+The magnificently vibrant illustrations of The Forest, jointly designed by illustrators Lópiz and Vidali, evoke a world in which people pale in comparison (literally) to plants.
 There are many different types of flora here, trees and ferns and other shrubbery, which demonstrate the need for eye-catching variety in scenery… as well as the importance of research when constructing such illustrations, as these artists likely had to look up exactly which plants they’d be drawing.